hegedusm/terra-toolkit-boneyard/docs/TerraWDIOTestDetailsReporter.md

 ```

-Add event emitter in the visualRegressionConfig.js so that when ever a screenshot is taken a the screenshot link is send
+Add event emitter in the visualRegressionConfig.js so that when ever a screenshot is taken a the screenshot link is send to the Details Reporter

 ```javascript